calloolooh-ai/recipecleanse/README.md

 > Strip the blog noise.
 Keep the cooking.

-RecipeCleanse takes any recipe blog URL and returns just the recipe — no life stories, no ads, no pop-ups.
+RecipeCleanse takes any recipe blog URL and returns just the recipe.
+No life stories, no ads, no pop-ups.
 Paste a URL, get clean ingredients and steps with optional serving-size scaling.

 **Live demo:** recipecleanser.vercel.app